EURECA

 Description:

-The LDMP includes anti-pollution basins that store the first rainwater that is more polluted due to contact with the waste deposited on the pavements.
-The water is taken to the city's three Water Factories for treatment.
-One of the anti-pollution basins will have a compartment that can subsequently guarantee a minimum flow of water feeding a mini-hydro plant that will produce energy to supply the Alcântara Water Factory.
-The LDMP includes the reinforcement and rehabilitation of the existing sanitation network.
+The LDMP also includes anti-pollution basins designed to capture the first, most polluted rainwater, which contains debris from the streets.
+This water is then transported to the city's three Water Factories for treatment.
+One of the basins will have a compartment to ensure a minimum flow of water to a mini-hydro plant, producing energy for the Alcântara Water Factory.
+Additionally, the LDMP plans to reinforce and rehabilitate the existing sanitation network.

-But the potential for reusing this water is unlimited.
-When submitted to ozonation and reverse osmosis treatment, it can be used for human consumption, as is already the case in Lisbon, with the production of Vira brand beer.
+The potential for reusing this treated water is vast.
+When subjected to ozonation and reverse osmosis, it can even be used for human consumption, as demonstrated by the production of Vira brand beer in Lisbon.

 Read More